Are you often paralyzed by self-doubt?

 Goes like this …

-I want to know what I want to do or express an opinion, make a request etc. I question every possibility (don’t have enough information, don’t know whether it is right, acceptable or guarantee me a certain outcome).
+I want to know what I want to do or express an opinion, make a request, etc. I question every possibility (don’t have enough information, don’t know whether it is right, acceptable, or guarantees me a certain outcome).